 BLUFF CITY CEMETERY

-This program will also include the Elgin High School band and the Elgin Master Chorale.
+This program will also feature the Northwest Baptist Academy and Elgin’s Poet Laureate Chasity Gunn.
 Local students will continue the long held tradition of reading Lincoln's Gettysburg Address and General John Logan’s Orders which established Memorial Day.

 The most solemn moment of the morning will be the laying of organizational wreaths at the Grand Army of the Republic Memorial – an observance akin to the laying of wreaths at the Tomb of the Unknowns in Washington D.C.
 Activities will include a roll call of deceased veterans, a rifle salute, and the playing of Taps.